bakpakin/Editgrid/README.md

 * `yColor` -- color of the y axis.
 Default is {0, 255, 0} (green).
 * `fadeFactor` -- color multiplier on subdivision grid lines.
 For example, if `color` is {100, 100, 100} and `fadeFactor` is 0.8, then the color of the minor gridlines will be {80, 80, 80}.
 Default is 0.5.
+* `textFadeFactor` -- color multiplier on grid labels.
+Similar to `fadeFactor`.
+Default is 1.0.
+* `hideOrigin` -- boolean indicating whether or not to hide the origin circle.
+Default is false.
 * `interval` -- optional argument that makes the grid use a fixed interval in world space instead of scaling with camera zoom.

 All functions in Editgrid that require a `visuals` table expect this format.